Business and Other Risks

 The Group conducts labor dispatch business under the provisions of the Worker Dispatching Act, Standards on the Classification between Dispatching Businesses and Subcontracting Businesses (Ministry of Health, Labor and Welfare Notice No.37, 1986), and other relevant laws and regulations.
 Any conflict with said laws and regulations could result in the cancellation of permission to engage in the labor dispatch business, suspension of business, etc. If the Group is found to be in violation of the Worker Dispatching Act or other related laws and regulations, the Group's business operations and earnings could be affected.

+The Group has established and operates a strict system of legal compliance, including organizational considerations, internal rules, and training for officers and employees.
 The Worker Dispatching Act and other related laws and regulations are revised on a continuous basis in response to changes in the economic and social environments.
 If revisions occur in the future that are significantly disadvantageous to the Group’s business model, such revisions may affect the Group’s business operations and performance.
 Besides revisions to the Worker Dispatching Act, other changes have been introduced in recent years, including overtime hour work limits, seasonal specifications for annual paid leave, fair treatment in employment (regardless of employment terms), and measures ensuring employment of senior-age workers.
 The Group has adopted a variety of measures to respond to these changes.
 However, changes in the future could require responses resulting in significant costs to the Group.
 At the same time, stricter regulations could result in the weeding out of small- and medium-sized staffing businesses, increasing demand for Group services and allowing the Group to seize larger market share.

 The Group will establish and operate a strict system of legal compliance, including organizational structure, internal rules, and training for executives and employees, as well as strengthen its resilience to the revision of laws and regulations by developing various systems that provide attractive work styles and benefits, etc. to employees ahead of said revisions, and by expanding both its overseas Solution Business and the Engineer Training Business.
 The grounds for business abolition, revocation of permission, or business suspension with respect to the Group’s permission to operate a labor dispatch business and a paid placement service are stipulated in Article 14 of the Worker Dispatching Act and Article 32 of the Employment Security Act.
 As of the date of submission of thAnnual Securities Reportis document, TechnoPro Holdings is not aware of any facts or indications that the Group has become subject to grounds for business abolition, revocation of permission, or business suspension.